OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Limitations

-The presumption is that the dataset provided by DataCamp encompasses all Nobel Prize winners.
+The presumption is that the dataset provided by DataCamp encompasses all Nobel Prize winners up to date.

 ### References